JoshuaLampert/finite-volume-for-conservation-laws/README.md

 Currently, only scalar equations in one space dimension are supported.

 ## Author
-The Code is currently maintained by Joshua Lampert (joshua.lampert@tuhh.de) and work in progress.
+The code is currently maintained by Joshua Lampert (joshua.lampert@tuhh.de) and work in progress.

 ## Requirements
 * [numpy](https://github.com/numpy/numpy)